rjhoyle/cs241-spring2023/docs/index.markdown

 1. Learn and regularly use a version control system
 1. Become acquainted with the Unix tool philosophy and some common tools
 1. Be able to write a Unix tool
-1. Be able to compose Unix tools into shell scripts
 1. Explain information presented in mathematical forms and/or within a formal reasoning system.
 1. Translate information into a formal system or mathematical model; translate real world phenomena into formal/mathematical symbols.
 1. Use formal reasoning/mathematical methods, tools, technology, and calculation to solve problems.